The Blythes Are Quoted: Publication history

 An abridged version of this book was published as a collection of short stories called The Road to Yesterday in 1974, more than thirty years after the original work had been submitted.
 The Road to Yesterday shortened and reorganized the stories (dropping one story entirely) and omitted all the vignettes and all but one of the poems.
 A paperback edition of The Road to Yesterday was published in both Canada and the U.S. in 1993.

 On 8 April 2009, Montgomery scholar Benjamin Lefebvre announced that his edition of The Blythes Are Quoted, would be published by Viking Canada in October 2009, sixty-seven years after it had been completed.
 This edition contained the full text of Montgomery's final typescript and made only minimal changes to spelling and punctuation for clarity.
 Lefebvre also contributed an afterword to the volume, which also includes a foreword by Elizabeth Rollins Epperly.
 A paperback edition appeared in October 2010.

 The volume has likewise appeared in translation.
 A Finnish edition, Annan jäähyväiset (literally Anne's Farewell), translated by Marja Helanen-Ahtola, was published by Werner Söderström Osakeyhtiö in September 2010.
 A Polish edition, Ania z Wyspy Ksiecia Edwarda (literally Anne of Prince Edward Island), translated by Pawel Ciemniewski, was published by Wydawnictwo Literackie in May 2011.
 A Japanese translation, An no Omoide no Hibi (literally Anne's Days of Remembrance), translated by Mie Muraoka, was published in two volumes by Shinchosha in October 2012.

 On 7 February 2017, Lefebvre announced on the website for L. M. Montgomery Online that a new Penguin Modern Classics Edition of The Blythes Are Quoted would be published by Penguin Canada in October 2017.
 The publication date was first moved to January 9, 2018, and then to April 24, 2018, to coincide with the seventy-sixth anniversary of Montgomery's death on 24 April 1942; it was then published on July 3, 2018.

+Errors

+In the original text, Montgomery made several errors.
+She wrote that Anne and Gilbert only had five children, when they had six.
+She made character name errors such as Charlie Pye, Rosamund West, and Roy Gardiner.
+The editor left these in to preserve the originality of her work.